 The Society enjoys a concessionary tax treatment whereby qualifying donors are granted tax deduction for the donations made to the Society.
 The quantum of the tax deduction for each calendar year may vary as announced in the Singapore Budget.
-The Institutions of a Public Character status granted to the Society is for the period from 17 August 2019 to 16 February 2021 under Ministry of Culture, Community and Youth.
+The Institutions of a Public Character status granted to the Society is for the period from 17 August 2019 to 16 February 2021 under the Ministry of Culture, Community and Youth.

-2019 2018
+2020 2019

 S\$ S\$

-Tax-exempt donations 58,942 46,000
+Tax-exempt donations 35,960 58,942

-The Society did not conduct any fund-raising event and received any sponsorship in cash or in kind during the financial year.
+The Society did not conduct any fund-raising event and did not receive any sponsorship in cash or in kind during the financial year.